Technomatix/moodle-plus/README.md

 ## TODO

-- [x] Clicking on an item toggles its 'done' status
-- [x] Don't show 'done' items for which the due date is in the past
-- [x] Add new item
-- [x] Plugin cron task to delete historic items
-- [x] Delete existing item
-- [x] PHPUnits
-- [x] Behat tests
 - [ ] Create a theme based on [Boost](https://docs.moodle.org/dev/Creating_a_theme_based_on_boost)
 - [ ] Try putting Webpack vendor bundle in theme JS